sharmapn/sharmapn.github.io/MapSafeQGISGeoPrivPlugin/README.md

-# GeoPrivHomepage
+# MapSafeQGISPluginHomepage
-Webpage for the GeoPriv QQGIS Plugin
+Webpage for the MapSafe QQGIS Plugin